ssamot/RL_notebook/RL.md

 * Off-policy evaluation learning
 * Let's see an example
-    * Features are color of hair, height, smoking
+    * Features are colour of hair, height, smoking
     * Reward is -1000 (lung disease), 1 (healthy)
 * This would have been supervised learning if we knew the policy!
 * Let's see a possible example of data